borglab/gtsam.org/_posts/2021-02-23-uncertainties-part2.md

 </figure>
 <br />

-Please note that we have defined the retraction **from the right**, since this matches the one used by GTSAM, which coincidently also matches the composition operator for groups.
+Please note that we have defined the retraction **from the right**, since this matches the convention used by GTSAM, which coincidently also matches the composition operator for groups.
 However, in the literature we can find different definitions: [Barfoot and Furgale (2014, left-hand convention)](http://ncfrn.cim.mcgill.ca/members/pubs/barfoot_tro14.pdf), [Forster et al (2017, right-hand convention)](https://arxiv.org/abs/1512.02363), and [Mangelson et al. (2020, left-hand convention)](https://arxiv.org/abs/1906.07795) are some examples.
 Other definitions to define probability distributions on manifolds include [Calinon (2020)](https://arxiv.org/abs/1909.05946) and [Lee et al. (2008)](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.175.5054&rep=rep1&type=pdf), please refer to their work for further details.

 ### And others are both: Lie groups